FAQs

 Smoking

 You can use wood chunks as a smoking product.
 The wood block is typically burned with charcoal.
 Some BBQ chefs prefer to nest 1-3 presoaked wood pieces around the fire so it can burn and smolder; others prefer to layer the wood chunks with briquets.
 Either way can provide a rich, smoky flavor to your food.
+Here’s the ultimate guide to using wood chunks for smoking or grilling

 Fuel